jronallo/iiif-image-server-node/readme.md

 `res`: What kind of response has been sent.
 Will either be "info", "image", "viewer", or a status code.

 ## TODO
+- Allow iiif-image profile documents to be used for image caching or cache cleanup decisions.
 - Cache info.json to the filesystem without expiration.
 - Ansible deploy scripts should set expires headers via nginx (or node?)
 - Can performance be improved if output of opj_decompress and kdu_expand is streamed through a socket?
 How would this work? http://stackoverflow.com/questions/11750041/how-to-create-a-named-pipe-in-node-js/18226566#18226566